lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ### Case 2 - Evidence Bundle with Certificate Chain

-A single Attester, which shares Evidence together with a certificate chain.
-The CSR conveys an EvidenceBundle with a single EvidenceStatement and a CertificateChoices structure. {{fig-single-attester-with-path}}
+A single Attester, which shares Evidence together with a certificate chain, is shown in {{fig-single-attester-with-path}}.
+The CSR conveys an EvidenceBundle with a single EvidenceStatement and a CertificateChoices structure.
-shows this use case.

 ~~~ aasvg
  +-------------------------+